LengSainoy/Homeworks/README.md

 #### Optional: If There is `Change Request` on the PR:

 - Please make change according to the comments.
-- Push the code
+- commit, then re-push the code
-- Click `re-request review` button
+- On the PR, Click `re-request review` button

 ![re-request button](picture/img_2.png)